ntrung1008/FrontEnd_Pokedex/README.md

 # Pokedex
 This is an application meant to provide the user with on-demand information about different Pokemon.
-It provides a trading card-like interface to view information about each Pokemon.
+It provides a dashboard with a trading card-like interface to view information about each Pokemon.
 It also provides data for a given move or a given region, and provides an interface for viewing data for a matchup between two pokemon.

 ## API
 This application aggregates data gathered using the pokeAPI.
 This API provides a large amount of Pokemon-related data, you can find out more at https://pokeapi.co/.